 The Chalice Dungeon layouts carry over from one new game file to the next and it’s possible to invite other players over to share in the unique spoils and help fight the many exclusive bosses that lie in the deeper layers.

 Such trifles contribute to the game’s already solid replay factor overall, but I don’t find myself liking them all that much.
 Overcoming many of the story related challenges and boss battles in Bloodborne often rewards a player with ritual components (needed to open Chalice dungeons in the first place) and I dislike how that optional feature is somewhat forced upon on you as a result.

 These bonus areas are also an odd facet to be seen in a Souls game as they’re recognizably “video gamey”, if that even makes sense.

 I like in Bloodborne how there’s always a reason, however obfuscated, for why an enemy or boss inhabits the area they do.
 I’m confident that you’re able to find a narrative link for why the Blood-starved Beast resides below Old Yharnam or why an old witch haunts the abode at the end of Hemwick Lane, but in the Chalice dungeons the reason is always because “it’s a boss room”.

 The whole concept of grinding loot drops and farming unique items is hardly new to the Souls series either, but features like these randomized gem drops – with their completely flavourless ascending ranks of 1, 2, 3 etc. push Bloodborne an inch closer to the sort of MMORPG mentality that has tarnished console RPGs in the past.

-It can also be argued that whilst the Lovecraftian elements are well-realized and evocative of the setting, there are still a few suspect themes to be found in Bloodborne as well.
+It can also be argued that whilst the Lovecraftian elements are rich and evocative of the setting, there are still a few suspect themes to be found in Bloodborne as well.

 Could this be the beginning of a long running spin-off of Souls games?
-I think it’s likely, as Bloodborne is a strong realization of another grueling, yet satisfying concept.
+I think it’s likely, as Bloodborne is a strong realisation of another gruelling yet satisfying concept.